abdooo786/abdooo786/README.md

 <br> <br>

-<p style="font-family:'Courier New'">You may see some ART, but please know, the reality is much worse.</p>
+<p style="font-family:'Courier New'">You may see some ART, but please keep in mind, the reality is much worse.</p>

 <div align="top">